Last Updated on January 26, 2023 by Carla Jonas

 Con: If you want earrings with hidden closure, these types are not recommended because the earring back is more visible.

 Whether you’re going for dangle, drop, or chandelier earrings, pair your ear bling with a versatile neckpiece: a chic pearl pendant featuring radiant gems of the sea.
-Browse our Pearl Pendants collection and find your perfect pearls – classic whites, colored or dark and iridescent, dainty and round or unique baroque gems.
+Browse our Pearl Pendants collection and find your perfect pearls – classic whites, colored or dark and iridescent, the right mens pearl necklace, dainty and round or unique baroque gems.
 A true classic, pearl pendants look cohesive with any looks from your closet, from casual ensembles and office outfits to sophisticated eveningwear.

 Types of Ear Piercings